Dordeo/HIM-notes/World Cultures and Customs/Week 1/Culture and Customs.md

 ( Ordered by how easy is it to observe them )
 - Concrete level - visible objects, art, food, fashion, architecture
 - Behavioral level - Communication styles, customs, social dynamic
-- Symbolic level - core values and believes
+- Symbolic level - core values and beliefs

 ## [[Essential Components of Culture]]
 - Norms